 Often tourist-packed, today's Fisherman's Wharf is home to sidewalk seafood vendors, souvenir shops and other attractions.
-While there's little "real" here, most visitors feel they haven't seen San Francisco unless they go.
+While locals turn up their hoity-toity noses about Fisherman's Wharf and complain that it's all fake, most visitors feel they haven't seen San Francisco unless they go.
 It's popular with all ages and interests.

 You have a lot of options for getting discounts for the attractions here, and we suggest that you do a little math before you buy.
-Options include the San Francisco Citypass , Fisherman's Wharf Pass, or the Go San Francisco Card, which offers a lot of attractions all over town at a very reasonable price.
-Use this handy guide to find out all you need to know about it.
+Options include the San Francisco Citypass or the Go San Francisco Card. which offers a lot of attractions all over town at a very reasonable price.

 In geographical order, going west toward Ghirardelli Square:

 - Wax Museum: 145 Jefferson.
 This long-time Fisherman's Wharf attraction features celebrities, U. S. Presidents and others sculpted in wax.

 - Ripley's Believe It or Not: 175 Jefferson.
 Two floors of Ripley's famous oddities.